the-technat/terraform-aws-eks-full/README.md

 - No app is HA (to be discussed if needed or added as feature toggle)
 - No app is secure (missing securityContexts)
 - No app has resource requests/limits
+- No app has network policies

 ## Design Decisions

 - Everything is deployed using Terraform
 - Dependencies shall be strict and clear, providing seamless deploy and destroy runs
+- Everything is scraped using service-based discovery

 <!-- BEGIN_TF_DOCS -->
 ## Requirements